-- Report of Independent Certified Public Accountants on Compliance and on Internal Control over Financial Reporting Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - Management Letter in Accordance with the Rules of the Auditor General of the State of Florida.
+- Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - Management Letter in Accordance with the Rules of the Auditor General of the State of Florida.

 Government-wide financial analysis.
 As noted earlier, net assets may serve over time as a useful indicator of a government's financial position.
-In the case of the City of Pembroke Pines/FSU Charter Elementary School, liabilities were exactly equal to assets as of June 30, 2006.
+In the case of the City of Pembroke Pines/FSU Charter Elementary School, net assets as of June 30, 2007 exceeded net assets as of June 30, 2006 by \$119,198.

-Investments in capital assets consisting of machinery and equipment, net of accumulated depreciation amount to \$45,024.
+Investments in capital assets consisting of machinery and equipment, net of accumulated depreciation amount to \$68,665.
 The City of Pembroke Pines/FSU Charter Elementary School does not have any related debt outstanding that was used to acquire these assets.
 These assets are not available for future spending.